cyclic-software/docs/docs/intro.md

 ## Language and runtime support

-We currently only support nodejs-14.
-Let us know if you are looking for another language or version let us know: [<i className="fab fa-discord"></i>  Discord](https://discord.gg/huhcqxXCbE)
+The runtime is nodejs-14.
+Let us know if you are looking for another language or version: [<i className="fab fa-discord"></i>  Discord](https://discord.gg/huhcqxXCbE)